Rules and Regulations

 3.9 Site Evaluation Criteria

-The Director shall weigh the following factors and, as well as other objective business site evaluation criteria and to determine the suitability of applicant business site locations as licensed retail selling locations for sports lottery games:
+The Director shall weigh the following factors, as well as other objective business site evaluation criteria, to determine the suitability of the applicant's business site locations as licensed retailer locations for sports lottery games:

-3.9.7 Nearest licensed retailer of similar trade style
+3.9.7 Nearest licensed retailer of similar trade style; and

 3.10 Issuance of Sports Lottery License